lucilejones/fullstack-knowledge-base/Back-End/database-fundamentals-part-1.md

 Write a query to calculate the total quantity sold for each book:
 SELECT Title, SUM(QuantitySold) FROM Books INNER JOIN Sales ON Books.BookID = Sales.BookID GROUP BY TItle;

-Write a query to display dales data for all books sold in a specific year:
+Write a query to display sales data for all books sold in a specific year:

+The notes say this should work (and googling), but I can't get it to run in the online JDoodle.
+SELECT Title, QuantitySold FROM Books INNER JOIN Sales ON Books.BookID = Sales.BookID WHERE YEAR(SaleDate) = 2023;